AIThis post was created with the assistance of artificial intelligence (AI).

 View on Amazon →

-Young learners and general readers interested in everyday technology and mechanical systems.
+Young adults and hobbyists interested in understanding machines and everyday technology

 The Way Things Work: Newly Rev